wilkerviana/pomodoro-focus/README.md

 ## Descrição

-Pomodoro Focus is an application developed during Rocketseat - Next Level Week, to enforce learning about React.js and Next.js.
+Pomodoro Focus is an application developed during Rocketseat - Next Level Week, to reinforce learning about React.js and Next.js.

 It's a helpfull app your focus in activities using gamification!